-- 1. Select Clusters > HBase. - 2.
-Click the Configuration tab. - 3.
-Select Scope > HBase or HBase Service-Wide. - 4.
-Select Category > Advanced. - 5.
-Locate the HBase Service Advanced Configuration Snippet (Safety Valve) for hbase-site.xml property or search for it by typing its name in the Search box. - 6.
-Using the same XML syntax as Configure Read Replicas Using the Command Line on page 341 and the chart above, create a configuration and paste it into the text field. - 7.
+- 1. Before you can use replication to keep replicas current, you must set the column attribute REGION_MEMSTORE_REPLICATION to false for the HBase table, using HBase Shell or the client API.
+See Activating Read Replicas On a Table on page 409. - 2.
+Select Clusters > HBase. - 3.
+Click the Configuration tab. - 4.
+Select Scope > HBase or HBase Service-Wide. - 5.
+Select Category > Advanced. - 6.
+Locate the HBase Service Advanced Configuration Snippet (Safety Valve) for hbase-site.xml property or search for it by typing its name in the Search box. - 7.
+Using the same XML syntax as Configure Read Replicas Using the Command Line on page 409 and the chart above, create a configuration and paste it into the text field. - 8.
 Click Save Changes to commit the changes.